verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] I'm mr. Right all the time and this is miss terrible miss
 - [ ] Ummm.
 Let me check.
 This just says no one likes you.
 - [ ] Is that some sort of unresolved childhood thing?
+- [ ] Why are my arms so weak?
+It's like I did that push up last year for nothing.